 Some believe that a child who has an IQ of 130 or higher is gifted.
 But giftedness is also more than an IQ score.
 Giftedness is actually a combination of personality and intellectual traits that lead to increased sensitivity and aptitude in a number of areas.

 Contrary to what many people think, the gifted child is not destined for success.
 Many gifted children have social, emotional, and educational needs that are not easily met in the normal school setting.

 How will I know if and when my child has been identified?

-Informal assessments and clustering occur in grades K-3.
+Informal assessments and classroom grouping occur in grades K-3.
 Information and placement at this level is used solely for talent development purposes.
 No formal identification or notification occurs at this time.
-In the winter of third grade, the NNAT (Naglieri Nonverbal Ability Test) scores of all third-grade students are screened as part of a formal identification process.
+In the winter of third grade, the CogAT Screening Form scores of all students in grade 3 are reviewed as part of a formal identification process.

-Students who show high aptitude levels (i.e. based on NNAT test scores and teacher recommendation from informal assessments and classroom performance) are interviewed and further assessed individually.
+Students who show high aptitude levels (based on ability test scores and teacher recommendation from informal assessments and classroom performance) are interviewed and further assessed individually.
 Parents receive a permission-to-test form prior to any individual testing.
-The coordinator of Gifted and Talented Services sends a letter (usually early in the spring) to parents of identified students that confirms and explains the types of services the student will received.
+The coordinator of Gifted and Talented Services sends a letter (usually early in the spring) to parents of identified students that confirms and explains the types of services the student will receive.

 What can I do if I believe my child is gifted and should be identified for service?

 Start with your child's teacher and ask about your child's abilities in the classroom.
 Share with the teacher information about your child's abilities, interests, and achievements outside of school.
 Ask what the process is for identifying gifted students and whether the teacher believes your child would qualify for gifted services.
 The school's GATE lead teacher is another resource who can answer questions about the identification process.

 When do you identify students and start service?